imaustinim/pack-app/README.md

 * [Shirley Lam]()

 ## Description
-Pack'D is a webapp designed to help absent-minded vacationers get organized!
+Pack'd is a webapp designed to help absent-minded vacationers get organized!
 Search by location to return item results pertaining to the destinations.
 Curate your results by their popularity, destination, season, type of travel, activities, and more!

 Create & add your own items, then submit them to the community for up/down-voting, while you vote on other community items based on their own merits.